Redefining data for community

 Identifying the need for data and community voice

-Through her work with Barang Regional Alliance, Corrine quickly formed a somewhat unexpected relationship with data.
-She and her other community members knew of great depth and diversity within their region, but could see the data was skewed and/or only scratched the surface of true story that reflects their people.
-Census data claims an estimated population of around 12.5 thousand for the region, but Corrine acknowledges, like many other Aboriginal communities in Australia, population data is under reported in her region.
+Through her work with Barang Regional Alliance, Corinne quickly formed a somewhat unexpected relationship with data.
+She and other community members knew of great depth and diversity within their region, but could see the data was skewed and/or only scratched the surface of true story that reflects their people.
+Census data claims an estimated population of around 12.5 thousand for the region, but Corinne acknowledges, like many other Aboriginal communities in Australia, population data is under reported in her region.
 The community estimate the population is more likely to be 15-17 thousand, conservatively, and within that one of the largest proportion of young people, with the region boasting a median age of 20 years in comparison to the state-wide NSW median age of 40 years.

-“The Darkinjung region is classified as the fastest growing region in Australia and population growth is expected to continue here because of the close proximity to Sydney and Newcastle and the more affordable housing” Corrine says.
+“The Darkinjung region is classified as the fastest growing region in Australia and population growth is expected to continue here because of the close proximity to Sydney and Newcastle and the more affordable housing” Corinne says.

 Ngiyang Wayama: coming together and talking

-“In addition to the data we are forced to collect to justify funding, we will start to make reference to our own community data sets – the vision for us is regional data sovereignty,” said Corrine.
+“In addition to the data we are forced to collect to justify funding, we will start to make reference to our own community data sets – the vision for us is regional data sovereignty,” said Corinne.